paul-hammant/JRemoting/README.txt

 3. BUILD PROCEDURE :
 --------------------

+ Requires maven 2.x

- To build components
+ To build components and run integration tests

-  $ maven jremoting:install
+  $ mvn install

  To deploy components

-  $ maven jremoting:deploy
+  $ mvn deploy

  To deploy components' reports

-  $ maven jremoting:site-deploy

- To run integrations tests

-  $ maven jremoting:itests
+  $ mvn  site-deploy

  To clean up all the build artifacts

-  $ maven jremoting:clean
+  $ mvn clean

 FURTHER  QUERIES :
 ------------------
 For additional information please check the documentation and also use the JRemoting Mailing list (subscription details in the doc).

-Finally, please keep in mind that while Codehaus JRemoting is nearing completion and readiness for a first release, it should be considered as beta software as APIs are changing, and documentation is evolving.

-vinayc 27 August 2003
-paul/mauro   30 Sept 2005